rrwick/Porechop/README.md

 The entirety of each read is aligned to the present adapter sets to spot cases where an adapter is in the middle of the read, indicating a chimera.
 When a strong enough match is found (default 85%, change with `--middle_threshold`), the read is split.
 If the resulting parts are too short (default less than 1000 bp, change with `--min_split_read_size`), they are discarded.

 The default `--middle_threshold` (85%) is higher than the default `--end_threshold` (75%) because false positives in this step (splitting a read that is not chimeric) could be more problematic than false positives in the end trimming step.
+If false negatives (failing to split a chimera) are worse for you than false positives (splitting a non-chimera), you should reduce this threshold (e.g. `--middle_threshold 70`).

 Extra bases are also removed next to the hit, and how many depends on the side of the adapter.
 If we find an adapter that's expected at the start of a read, it's likely that what follows is good sequence but what precedes it may not be.
 Therefore, a few bases are trimmed after the adapter (default 10, change with `--extra_middle_trim_good_side`) and more bases are trimmed before the adapter (default 100, change with `--extra_middle_trim_bad_side`).
 If the found adapter is one we'd expect at the end of the read, then the "good side" is before the adapter and the "bad side" is after the adapter.